jamesphilipps/serverless-offline-plugins/packages/streams/README.md

              - "Queue1Alias2"
            visibilityTimeout: 5 # Optional.
 Queue VisibilityTimeout
            delaySeconds: 5   # Optional.
 Queue DelaySeconds
+           remote: # Optional.
+If present, the plugin assumes the queue is a real AWS queue instead of a local elasticmq one
+              queueUrl: # Required.
+The full URL of the queue, in AWS (in the form http(s)://sqs.REGION.amazonaws.com/ACCOUNT/QUEUE-NAME)

       pollConfig: # Optional.
 See below for an explanation of how polling works
         strategy: backoff # Optional.
 Either backoff or fixed-interval
         drainQueues: false # Optional.
 Whether to keep retrieving messages from a queue until there are no messages, if a message is found